 The best overall muzzle is the ZEUS Alpha since it is durable, and offers a flexible and comfortable design.
 The best value is the Baskerville that can be heat-molded for a custom fit and it allows the dog to pant, eat, and drink effectively.
 For a premium choice, the Dogs My Love muzzle offers a light and comfortable design made from chromed wire and leather.

-We know how difficult it can be to determine the best muzzle for your dog so we hope our reviews and buyer’s guide is useful to you when picking the perfect muzzle that is comfortable yet provides adequate protection when your dog uses it.
+We know how difficult it can be to determine the best muzzle for your dog, so we hope our reviews and buyer’s guide is useful to you.
+Make sure you pick out the perfect muzzle that is comfortable yet provides adequate protection when your dog uses it.

 Header Image Credit By: Aksel07, wikimedia

 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.

 When she’s not nerding out on dogs, you’ll find her on a snowboard or in the kitchen baking chocolate brownies.

 She’s been featured in PetAware, Dogtime, and ModernDog.

 - The 9 Best Muzzles for German Shepherds